 Days 3-5: Sydney

-On arrival in Sydney, head to your chosen hotel.
+On arrival in Sydney, you'll be treated to a private transfer to your chosen hotel.
 You'll have three days in this fabulous city to explore and see why it regularly appears at the top of the best cities in the world lists.
 There's a huge amount to see and do and fitting it all in will certainly be a challenge.
 For first-time visitors, the Harbour Bridge and Sydney Opera House are a must, but there's so much more to this vibrant, cosmopolitan city that's worth discovering.
 Take a ferry to the beaches at Manly and Watsons Bay, try your hand at surfing at Bondi Beach or, for something different, why not browse the weekend markets in Surrey Hills or Glebe, both just a short distance from the CBD?
 Ask one of our Australia specialists for recommendations based on your preferences.

 Stay: Rendezvous The Rocks (Standard) or Amora Hotel Jamison (Superior)